Caiomld/Modeling-Melodies/README.md

 - **Statistical Mechanics of Music**: Methods to model composition using Ising/Potts models.
 - **Metropolis Algorithm**: *Equation of State Calculations by Fast Computing Machines* (1953).
 - **Algorithmic Composition**: Techniques for generating music using Markov Chains and stochastic processes.
+- **Folk Tune Finder**: Dataset of different music genres, varying rhythm keys, modes and more.

 # 🫂 Acknowledgments
 - **Prof. Felipe David Crasto de Lima** - Responsible for the course/discipline where this work was developed.
+Helped with the assembly of the algorithms used, adapting them for the statistical analysis.

 # 👨‍💻 Developers